John Wilhelm Rowntree

 Adult schools and Quaker relevance

 John taught at adult schools in York as soon as he was old enough and carried on through out his life.
 John Wilhelm’s philosophy was based on the idea that only through education could individuals achieve religious fulfilment and only through understanding modern ideas and social needs could Quakerism become relevant to people’s lives.
+He founded comb Adult School in 1893, and wrote a history of the Adult School Movement in the same year. in 1894-1902 he was the publisher of ‘Present Day Papers’.

 It was at the London Yearly Meeting of 1893 that John Wilhelm made his first plea to the Society of Friends to move from the evangelical certainties of the mid nineteenth century towards a more open, liberal outlook.
 John Wilhelm believed Quakers should reject reliance on the Bible as the cornerstone of their faith and return to the early tradition of the divine ‘Inner Light’ within all people as the source of religious inspiration.
 This would make the faith less dogmatic and allow Quakers to take their place in the modern world.